Updated and revised: 06.13.15

 Thank you to the folks on one of the Kawasaki Concours forums for this idea.
-I wish I could remember where I first saw it, send me a link and I’ll post it here.
+They had a forum mishap and I can’t find the original post.

 Included with the jumpstarter is an internally-mounted and detachable wall-wart charger purpose-built for that battery, AC cord, volt meter, 12v light, switches, heavy wire leads, including 2 short jumper cables, a heavy-duty 12v switch…if you like to scavenge and make things from parts these can be a great value.
 For another $10 or so these can include a tiny air compressor that can be removed and wired to work with SAE battery tender leads or other 12v accessory plugs.

 In the interest of economic science, I took apart a jumpstarter I bought from Costco, which runs about $70.
 It comes with a battery about the same size, but rated 18ah.
 I actually use that one for work projects, so it got put back together.
-The second photo shows the small compressor which could be removed and used as an on-board inflator.
+The second photo shows the small compressor which could be removed and used as a portable tire pump.

 I adapted a similar 12v pump by removing the space-hogging plastic case and adding an SAE connector so it runs off my battery charging pigtail.
 That pump, at $4.99, might only last once or twice.

 Other Moto Guzzi loopframe battery options available in this informative compendium…http://www.thisoldtractor.com/moto_guzzi_loopframe_batteries.html